 “From unleashing energy innovation and utilizing the Defense Production Act to boost domestic manufacturing, to responsibly managing water resources and tackling the crisis of climate change – this Energy and Water bill delivers for America’s needs in the 21st century,” Energy and Water Development, and Related Agencies Appropriations Subcommittee Chairwoman Marcy Kaptur (D-OH-09) said.
 “By propelling energy independence and rebuilding critical water infrastructure, we will lower costs, strengthen communities, and support good-paying jobs for hardworking Americans across the country.”

 “Americans are living paycheck-to-paycheck, struggling to pay their energy bills.
 The 2023 Energy and Water funding bill meets so many of our most pressing energy, water infrastructure, and climate challenges while helping to lower energy costs,” Appropriations Committee Chair Rosa DeLauro (D-CT-03) said.
 “We are building on the critical investments included in the 2022 bill to create American jobs and support economic development all over America.
 Additionally, these investments responsibly strengthen our nuclear deterrent, protect our national security, and meet our obligations to environmental cleanup efforts.
 With funding to confront the climate crisis, increase energy security, and rebuild critical infrastructure, this funding will impact every corner of our nation.”

-A summary of the draft fiscal year 2023 Energy and Water Development and Related Agencies bill is here.
+A summary of the bill is here.
 The text of the draft bill is here.
+The bill report, before the adoption of amendments in full Committee, is here.
 In keeping with the Appropriations Committee’s commitment to transparency, information on Community Project Funding in the bill is here.